-Promoted Pins were launched last year and were primarily for big brands, however now they are being used much more for smaller brands and businesses.
-If your target audience is on Pinterest then you may want to consider promoted Pins and whether they fit into your marketing plan.
+Promoted Pins were launched in 2014, and at that time were primarily for big brands.
+However they are now also applicable to smaller brands and businesses.
+If your target audience is on Pinterest, then you may want to consider adding Promoted Pins to your Pinterest marketing strategy.

 Tips for Creating Images on Pinterest

 Between filter effects, dimensions, file sizes and other factors, images can be tricky.
 These four tips will help you to create great images for your Pinterest content.

 There are many free tools around that can help you create good images.
 With Canva, for example, you can customize your images, add content, and use tried and tested layouts that are effective for marketing.
 There is even a template on there for Pinterest Pins!